sayhellotovanessa/sublime-unicorn/README.md

 ![Unicorn](unicorn.jpg)

 After installing, your Sublime Text should look like this.
-Cute.
-I know.
+Then you can enjoy your new color scheme.

 ## How to install it